yudonglin/TCSS305-342-343-371-Java/README.md

 # ReadMe!

-1. This is **MY** works for CSS305, CSS342 and CSS371.
+1. This is **MY** works for CSS305, CSS342, CSS343 and CSS371.
 2. The code is open-sourced as part of the requirements for using Java SE.
 3. The code is distributed under **GNU General Public License v3.0**.
-4. **DO NOT COPY MY WORKS AND SAY THOSE ARE YOUR WORKS!**
+4. **DO NOT COPY MY WORKS AND SAY THOSE ARE YOUR WORKS!** Giving me credits are required!
-5. You are only allowed to learn from these materials!
+5. You are only allowed to **LEARN** from these materials!
 If you get caught using my code to cheat, I will not be responsible!
 6. There is no six :D. Please enjoy and learn.
 Feel free to ask!